Multicultural Advisory Committee

 Elizabeth Wang

-Elizabeth is a Korean community leader and serves as Deputy President of Korean Society of Sydney NSW Australia Incorporated (2025-2027), President of Asian Australian Women Association Incorporated since 2018 and a board member of Wellbeing Strathfield Incorporated.
+Elizabeth is a Korean community leader and the President of Asian Australian Women Association Incorporated since 2018 and a board member of Wellbeing Strathfield Incorporated.
 In 2024, she was honoured as Strathfield’s Woman of the Year in recognition of her contributions to the community.
 Professionally, she is a lawyer and law lecturer, and she is widely known for her tireless advocacy for women’s empowerment, multiculturalism, and diversity.
 Elizabeth has led and supported numerous community initiatives, including English and computer literacy classes, domestic and family violence prevention programs, and health and wellbeing projects, all aimed at building a more inclusive and supportive society.
+Elizabeth has also been awarded Community Service Award from the Hon Matt Thistlethwaite, MP of Kingsford Smith.

 Elizabeth Wang.JPG